ansible/molecule/docs/getting-started.rst

 * The :ref:`driver` provider.
 Molecule uses `Docker`_ by default.
 Molecule uses the driver to delegate the task of creating instances.

-* The :ref:`lint` command.
-Molecule can call external commands to ensure that best practices are encouraged.
-Note: `ansible-lint` is not included with molecule or molecule[lint].

 * The :ref:`platforms` definitions.
 Molecule relies on this to know which instances to create, name and to which group each instance belongs.
 If you need to test your role against multiple popular distributions (CentOS,